ahaque3/Memory-Game/README.md

   - compatibility with different screen sizes
   - a star rating that is interactive, based on moves
-   - *you basically just have to be really lucky to get 3 stars* -*or perform some front-end wizardry*
+   - *you basically just have to be really lucky to get 3 stars*
+   - *or perform some front-end wizardry*
-  -a timer that counts the duration of the game
+  - a timer that counts the duration of the game

 ##DEPENDENCIES##